 - Radiation therapy is used to kill cancer cells with high-energy x-ray beams.

 - Drink liquids as directed.
-Liquid can help reduce swelling in your legs from fluid buildup.
-Liquid also prevents dehydration.
+Liquids prevent dehydration.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 Prevent cervical cancer:

 - Use condoms and barrier methods for all types of sexual contact.
 This will help prevent human papillomavirus (HPV) infection.
 Use a new condom or latex barrier each time you have sex.
 This includes oral, vaginal, and anal sex.
 Make sure that the condom fits and is put on correctly.
 Rubber latex sheets or dental dams can be used for oral sex.
 Ask your healthcare provider how to use these items and where to get them.
 If you are allergic to latex, use a nonlatex product such as polyurethane.